 A highly principled sector, the helicat industry is focused on doing our part to increase the quality of life and the financial well-being of the province of British Columbia.

 improving the economy

-Helicat operators provide economic stability to remote and rural regions throughout B.C. creating off season job opportunities, local expenditures, and an influx of important export revenues in winter.
-The extended provincial economic impact and its benefit to local communities across B.C. is greatest when helicat industry guests bring in foreign capital, or export revenue, and the helicat industry, first-round and subsequent suppliers, and helicat employees purchase goods and services locally within the province.
+HeliCat operators provide economic stability to remote and rural regions throughout BC, creating off-season job opportunities, local expenditures, and an influx of important export revenues in winter.
+The extended provincial economic impact and its benefit to local communities across BC is greatest when HeliCat guests bring foreign capital or export revenue, and when the HeliCat industry’s suppliers and employees purchase goods and services locally within the province.

-In an effort to better understand the role and value of the helicopter and snowcat skiing industry in BC, HeliCat Canada Association commissioned an updated economic impact assessment of the sector in 2018, the report was released in April 2019, capturing data from 2016-2018 and comparing to the 2016 study (2013-2015 operating years).
+In an effort to better understand the role and value of the helicopter and snowcat skiing industry in BC, HeliCat Canada Association commissioned an updated economic impact assessment of the sector in 2018.
+The report was released in April 2019, capturing data from 2016-2018 and comparing it to the 2016 study (2013-2015 operating years).

-Research methodology included detailed analysis of financial surveys of the sector, including running a summary of the industry financial information through Canadian Statistics Input/Output models to determine the economic impact of the sector on the province of B.C..
+Research methodology included detailed analysis of financial surveys of the sector, including a summary of the industry financial information through Canadian Statistics Input/Output models to determine the economic impact of the sector on the province of BC.

-“[Helicat] operations bring the most exciting, highly educated, well versed and traveled people to our community.
+“[HeliCat] operations bring the most exciting, highly educated, well versed and travelled people to our community.
 It attracts the leaders in a lot of categories and it is through this unique collection of diversity that our community can continue to lead.”

 2846 FT & PT employment in BC by helicat sector